judyj/simp-doc/docs/contributors_guide/Maintenance_Procedure.rst

 This section exists to document the correct procedure for SIMP Maintainers to update and release code.
-These procedures are above and beyond the normal contribution procedures contained in :ref:`gsg-contributors_guide-contribution_procedure`.
+These procedures are above and beyond the :ref:`gsg-contributors_guide-contribution_procedure`.

 .. toctree::
   :maxdepth: 1